March 30, 2023

 As complex as it may sound, a unique approach is closely tied to doing the basics right, which means delivering a consistent experience to your customers that is personal to them on all levels.

-Taking an untraditional decision does not need to look like opening a 5-star superstore with automated bots, instead, shifting focus on creating as much ‘value’ possible for your customer.
+Making an untraditional decision does not need to look like opening a 5-star superstore with automated bots, instead, shifting focus on creating as much ‘value’ as possible for your customer.

 And the key to this value addition is closely rooted in getting personalization right for your customer.
 Experts at McKinsey found that companies that deliver personalized experiences generate 40% more growth in revenue when compared with those not having a human-centric approach in action.